nicklockwood/FXImageView/README.md

     @property (nonatomic, strong) UIImage *processedImage;

 The resultant image after applying reflection and shadow effects.
-It can sometimes be useful to set and get this directly, for example you may wish to set a placeholder image whilst the image is being processed, or retrieve and store the processed image so it can be cached for re-use later without needing to be re-generated from the original image.
+It can sometimes be useful to set and get this directly, for example you may wish to set a placeholder image whilst the image is being processed, or retrieve and store the processed image so it can be cached for re-use later without needing to be re-generated from the original image (note that FXImageView already includes in-memory caching of processed images).